ironmelt/testbench/Readme.md

 # Testbench

-(Damn-)simple block-testing framework for C, based on macros, with a sexy sugar-candy syntax.
+(Damn-)simple block-testing framework for C, based on macros, with a sexy eye-candy syntax.

 ## Installation